ipbrieske/stock-analysis/README.md

 Completed Module 2 Challenge.
 Also added a table to store program runtimes, need to expand table to separate runtimes by year analyzed and by method of analysis.

 Finished Table recording all runtime tests, ready for analysis.

+2/26/22 Updates

+Attempted to finalize table recording runtime test average times using multiple VBA methods, none were yielding success.
+I was attempting to take the average of the dynamic range of runtime tests, had issues selecting a dynamic range of cells for the .Average() function in VBA.
+Finally decided to just give the output cells a "=AVERAGE()" function, and this gives me the desired result.
+Also added screenshots of final run times and averages, as well as screenshots of the main loops driving the AllStocksAnalysis() and AllStocksAnalysisRefactored() subroutines.